renatomaia/coutil/doc/manual.md

 path of the current directory of the new process.

-- `stdin`, `stdout`, `stderr`: the standard input, output or error output of the new process.
+- `stdin`, `stdout`, `stderr`: the standard input, output and error output of the new process.
 The possible values are:
 	- A [Lua file](http://www.lua.org/manual/5.4/manual.html#pdf-io.open) to be provided to the process.
 	- A [stream socket](#systemsocket-type-domain) to be provided to the process.
-	- `false` to indicate it should be discarded (`/dev/null` shall be used).
+	- `false` to indicate it should be discarded
+	(for instance, `/dev/null` shall be used).
 	- A string with the following characters that indicate a [stream socket](#systemsocket-type-domain) shall be created and stored in the field to allow communication with the process.
 		- `r`: a readable stream socket to receive data from the process.
 		- `w`: a writable stream socket to send data to the process.